HDF-NI/hdf5.node/readme.md

 ### Notes on Recent Releases

 * Note: Release v0.3.4
+  * Reference attributes on datasets and groups are now available properties.
   * Reserved propeties such as type, rank, rows etc. are now settable in options for dataset functions.
   * Typescript definition files now available.
   * For static native linkng, link_type command line switch is provided in binding.gyp(darwin,win untested).